 - Determine the amount of formula you want to prepare, following instructions on the package.

-- Use a measuring cup to measure the amount of water needed and add the water to the bottle.
+- Measure the amount of water needed and add it to a clean bottle.

-- Use the scoop that came with the formula container.
-Fill the scoop with powdered formula.
-Add the number of scoops needed.
+- Use the scoop that came with the formula container to scoop the powdered formula.
+Add the number of scoops needed into the bottle.

-- Attach the nipple and cap and shake well.
+- Attach the nipple and cap to the bottle and shake well.

 It's fine to give your baby room temperature or even cold formula.
-If your baby prefers warm formula place a filled bottle in a bowl of warm water and let it stand for a few minutes — or warm the bottle under running water.
+If your baby prefers warm formula, place a filled bottle in a bowl of warm water and let it stand for a few minutes — or warm the bottle under running water.
+Test the temperature by putting a couple of drops on the back of your hand.
 The formula should feel lukewarm — not hot.